Party-Hats/Dota-Quiz-Twitch-Bot/README.md

 ### About questions and answers
 Currently all questions are build like this:

-* A question is just a simple text with no variables or anything similar.
+* A question is just a simple text with no variables or anything similar.<br/>
 For example: "Welchen Cooldown hat Snapfires Mortimer Kisses?"
-* A question have multiple answers where each answer is correct.
+* A question have multiple answers where each answer is correct.<br/>
-A user has to given any of these answers to be correct.
+A user has to given any of these answers to be correct.<br/>
 For example: `110`, `110s`
-* When checking if an answer is correct it is compared with all configured correct answers.
+* When checking if an answer is correct it is compared with all configured correct answers.<br/>
-When doing this _**all whitespaces are removed**_ from the answer and the answer is _**case-insensitive**_.
+When doing this _**all whitespaces are removed**_ from the answer and the answer is _**case-insensitive**_.<br/>
 For example: The answer `110 S` still matches the answer `110s`
 * This also means, when setting up questions, the answers should _**not contain any whitespaces**_ and all text should be _**in lower case**_

 ### Language Files

-These are the texts, that are posted into the chat as described.
+These are the texts, that are posted into the chat as described.<br/>
-Most messages can have variables, that are replaced when the message is posted into the chat.
+Most messages can have variables, that are replaced when the message is posted into the chat.<br/>
 A variable can be used in a message by surrounding it with `${` and `}`

 ###### askQuestion